mocktomata/mocktomata/docs/design.md

 } as Options) as Result2
 ```

-The get action on `Options.sucess` can made before the actual ajax call is made,
+The get action on `Options.sucess` can be made before the actual AJAX call is made,
-or when the ajax response is received.
+or when the AJAX response is received.
 i.e., the implementation of `$.ajax()` can be either:

 ```ts